jfaneca/SendGmailWithAttach/README.md

 ## Change log

+v 0.4 2021-02-14 : changes at the log file name, in order to support spanish date format + timer increase

 v 0.3 2021-02-12 : added support for error handling, supporting a file containing records not sent

 v 0.2 2021-02-10 : added support for "," or ";" field separator and trim values at email address values